Beaux Arts Village

 Lake Washington, between Seattle and Bellevue

 Mercer Island is the luxury peer market to the Points, large enough to be a city and small enough to function as a community.
-Twenty-two square miles of island residence, its own school district, and a waterfront that wraps the full perimeter.
+An island city with its own school district and a waterfront that wraps the full perimeter.
 Pricing ranges from roughly two million for a well-kept interior home to over twenty million for a waterfront estate on the south end.
 Mercer Island buyers frequently consider the Points, and Points buyers frequently consider Mercer Island.
 The two markets share a buyer pool, a reference set, and a sophistication that rewards relationship-driven representation over transactional brokerage.

 Houghton